Use Your iPhone X to Shop on eBay with Face ID

 Using Face ID is truly a magical experience.
 The depth mapping and infrared imaging technology behind it is brilliant, and it was designed to work with hats, scarves and glasses (even some sunglasses!).
 And it can be used inside, outside, or even in the dark.
 From a security and privacy perspective, Apple wants its users to know that a facial ‘image’ is captured as a mathematical representation—not an actual picture—that is encrypted and stored in a secure space on the device.
 So, the data never leaves the device.
 If you haven’t tried it, see if you can find a friend or colleague with an iPhone X and check it out.

-This feature is just another example eBay leveraging new device and mobile platform technologies to improve our buying and selling experiences, making access to eBay effortless and secure.
+This feature is just another example of eBay leveraging new device and mobile platform technologies to improve our buying and selling experiences, making access to eBay effortless and secure.
 Logging into eBay with Face ID is now available to our global community of users on the iPhone X, with version 5.16 (or greater) of the eBay iOS app.

 Dave Comer is Head of Identity Product and Engineering at eBay, where he oversees company efforts related to user onboarding, account access and management.